 ARTICLE V: ELECTION OF OFFICERS AND DELEGATES

 Section 1.
 Nominations – A committee on elections shall be appointed by the president, with the approval of the Executive Committee.
 No officer of the Association or candidate for Association office shall serve on the committee on elections.
-The committee on elections shall determine the timeline and procedure for accepting nominations for all officer and delegate and delegate positions, subject to the approval of the Executive Committee.
+The committee on elections shall determine the timeline and procedure for accepting nominations for all officer and delegate positions, subject to the approval of the Executive Committee.

 Section 2.
-Balloting – At the General Membership meeting prior to the beginning of the school year, members shall vote for officers and delegates and delegates by secret ballot in accordance with procedures developed by the committee on elections and approved by the Executive Committee.
+Balloting – At the General Membership meeting prior to the beginning of the school year, members shall vote for officers and delegates by secret ballot in accordance with procedures developed by the committee on elections and approved by the Executive Committee.
 The committee on elections shall report results to the president, who shall cause them to be published.

 Section 3.
 Remote Elections - Elections may instead be conducted through mail ballot or a secure electronic platform, subject to the Executive Committee’s approval and adoption of appropriate procedures.